xalicex/kernel-debug-lab-for-virtual-box/README.md

 </p>

+6) On computer B from an administrator terminal:
+- Enable kernel debugging `bcdedit /debug on`
-6) On computer B enable kernel debugging, setup the connection to Computer A for debug and enable test signing.
+- Setup the connection to Computer A for debug `bcdedit /dbgsettings hostip:1.2.3.4 port:50005`
+- Enable test signing `bcdedit /set testsigning on`

 For the command `bcdedit /dbgsettings`, for `hostip` set the IP of your Computer A, for `port` choose the one you want between 50000 and 50039.